Jonathan LaPaglia: Early and personal life

 LaPaglia was born in Adelaide, South Australia, the youngest of three sons of Maria Johannes (née Brendel), a secretary, originally from the Netherlands and Gedio "Eddie" LaPaglia, an auto mechanic and car dealer from Bovalino, Calabria, Italy.
-His elder brothers are actor Anthony LaPaglia, and Michael LaPaglia, a car wholesaler in Los Angeles.
+Actor Anthony LaPaglia is one of his elder brothers.
 LaPaglia lives in Santa Monica, California, with his wife Ursula Brooks and daughter.

 Career

 LaPaglia graduated from Rostrevor College, and then from the University of Adelaide with a MBBS medical degree in 1991.
 He worked three years as an emergency ward physician in Adelaide, Sydney and London.
 Feeling restricted, he decided to follow his brother into acting.
 In 1994, he moved to New York City where he joined the Circle in the Square Theatre School.
 He got his first break in 1996 when he joined the cast of the television series New York Undercover.

-From 1998 until 2001 he played the role of Lt.
+From 1998 until 2001, he played the role of Cmdr.
 Frank B. Parker on the science fiction series Seven Days.
 Afterwards, he played Detective Kevin Debreno, on The District from 2001–2004.
 LaPaglia has also guest-starred in numerous series including The Sopranos, NCIS, Cold Case and Castle.
 He appeared in the May 2008 issue of Car Craft magazine with his custom 6.1L Hemi '73 Dodge Challenger.

 In 2011, he starred as the protagonist, Hector, in the TV adaptation of Christos Tsiolkas' novel The Slap produced for ABC TV.
 Although he is Australian, this was LaPaglia's first appearance in an Australian production.
 Having lived abroad for many years, LaPaglia found it necessary to hire a dialect coach to recover his Australian accent.

 His second role in an Australian production was the title character of real-life crime boss Anthony "Rooster" Perish in Channel Nine's Underbelly: Badness, which was the fifth series of the true crime drama franchise.
 He starred in the 2014 movie The Reckoning alongside Luke Hemsworth.

 Since 2016, he has been the host of Network 10's revival of Australian Survivor.
-In 2020, he was 'inducted' by an unofficial social media page into the "Inaugural Australian Survivor Hall of Fame".
+In 2020, he was 'inducted' by the "Australian Survivor Archive" fansite into the "Inaugural Australian Survivor Hall of Fame".
 LaPaglia is also a sports enthusiast and model.

+In October 2023, it was confirmed that he would be one of three hosts, alongside Beau Ryan and Blair Joscelyne, on a reboot of Top Gear Australia for Paramount Plus.

+In June 2025, it was announced that he would be replaced as host of Australian Survivor.
+His final season of the show was Australian Survivor: Australia V The World, and it aired in 2025.